Alvis FV701 Ferret

 600x20mm, 1600x7.62mm

 Notes: This light armored vehicle was designed concurrently with the Scimitar for use in light divisions.
 The official British designation is the CVR-W (Combat Vehicle Reconnaissance – Wheeled), and the Fox was meant to replace the Ferret.
 It was the last armored vehicle that the British division of Daimler built; it then closed its production facilities in 1971.
 Many Fox turrets were removed and placed on Scorpion chassis; along with some more upgrades, these modified vehicles were made into the Sabre (q.v.).
 The Fox is also used by Nigeria and Malawi.
 The driver is in the center of the front deck, with hatches on the turret deck for the commander and gunner.
 In addition, there is a small door on the left side of the vehicle.
-The Fox is amphibious with about 5 minutes of preparation.
+The Fox is amphibious with about 5 minutes of preparation, but due to the tires used on the Fox and the lack of waterjets or propellers, the swimming speed is extremely limited.
 The Fox can be dropped by parachute or LAPES insertion.
 In combat, Foxes were normally seen festooned with ammunition boxes and fuel cans, as internal storage is extremely limited.

 The Fox/25mm is a variant armed with a 25mm Chain Gun.
 It is presented here as an interesting variant, but was never actually developed beyond the prototype stage.